-It's 1943 and World War II has gripped the nation, including the Stilwell family.
-Rationing, bomb drills, patriotism, and a changing south barrage their way of life.
-Neighboring Fort McClellan has brought the world to their doorstep in the form of young soldiers from all over the country and German POWs from half way around the globe.
-As the travesties and social changes of the war confront this small southern town, faith, family, and love sustain them.
+It's 1943, and World War II has gripped the nation, including the Stilwell family in Jacksonville, Alabama.
+Rationing, bomb drills, patriotism, and a changing South barrage their way of life.
+Neighboring Fort McClellan has brought the world to their doorstep in the form of young soldiers from all over the country and German POWs from halfway around the globe.

 Song of Return